italia/daf-docs/installation/local/devVM.rst

 FreeIPA
 ^^^^^^^^^
-Use the following link https://ipa.example.test to access to freeIPA.
+Use the following link https://ipa.example.test to access to FreeIPA.

 The credentials are: